Domestic Dreamboat

 • 3 cups shredded Napa cabbage see note

-• 3 pieces dried red chili peppers, cut or broken into small or ½ teaspoon red pepper flakes
+• 3 pieces dried red chili peppers crumbled into small pieces or ½ teaspoon red pepper flakes

 • 1 ½ Tablespoons curry powder